-In the British study, 250 patients, all of whom had suffered from IBS for more than two years, received 12 one-hour hypnotherapy sessions during which they also were taught how the digestive system works and what causes IBS symptoms.
-The researchers found that hypnotherapy helped relieve all types of IBS symptoms, a big improvement over pharmaceutical drugs, which affect only a few.
-They noted, however, that patients should be treated by practitioners trained in gut-directed hypnotherapy.”
+An earlier study from Britain’s University of Manchester found that hypnosis helped about 70 percent of the IBS patients treated.
+However, the researchers in that investigation reported that it seemed to work better for women than for men.
+All the 250 patients participating had suffered from IBS for more than two years.
+They each received 12 one-hour hypnotherapy sessions during which they also were taught how the digestive system works and what causes IBS symptoms.
+The researchers found that hypnotherapy helped relieve a wide spectrum of IBS symptoms, a big improvement over pharmaceutical drugs, which typically affect only a few.
+The investigators noted, however, that patients should be treated by practitioners trained specifically in administering “gut-directed hypnotherapy.”

-More information on Irritable Bowel Syndrome (IBS).
+Here is more of my information on Irritable Bowel Syndrome (IBS).